 2-1-1 Services in California

-In 2009, over 1.6 million Californians relied on 2-1-1 for help finding needed community services such as rent and mortgage assistance, food and shelter, healthcare, job training, transportation, childcare, and senior care.
+In 2014, over 1.7 million Californians called 2-1-1 for help finding needed community services such as rent and mortgage assistance, food and shelter, healthcare, job training, transportation, childcare, and senior care.
 For example, 2-1-1 services have been important gateways for enrolling low- and moderate-income families in health insurance programs, including Healthy Families and county-based Children's Health Initiatives.
+In the same year, over 1 million unique hits were tracked on 211 websites across the State.

 2-1-1 also plays a critical role in providing information and support in times of disaster, such as evacuation, shelter, food, medical and recovery information, and providing public officials with feedback from callers about changing conditions.
 For example, in 2007 during the San Diego wild fires local 2-1-1s handled 130,000 calls in 5 days.